Korean shamanism: Birth and the dead

-Terms for wandering spirits include jabkwi and mr, and rr are deemed best suited for dealing with them, because they can determine what they want and tell them to go away.
+When wandering ghosts are deemed troublesome, rr are often deemed the best suited specialists for dealing with them; they can determine what these ghosts want and encourage them to leave.
+In other contexts, rr have also performed rites to deal with spirits of the deceased.
 On Jeju Island, since the late 1980s there have been public lamentations of the dead involving rr to mark those killed in the Jeju uprising of 1948.